-It is forbidden to play a ball from the golf course green (unless those courses which is explicitly allowed) or inside ground under repair.
+It is forbidden to play a ball from the golf course green or inside ground under repair (unless those courses which is explicitly allowed).
 If a ball stands still on these areas, it must be removed from it by the player himself, entering with extreme care, and they should proceed according to the equidistant rule for golf green and nearest point of relief from ground under repair, or from a designated dropping zone.
-Moreover, it's strictly forbidden for the player to take the run-up on both the golf green and GUR, only making a "putting" shot to kick the ball is allowed.
+If playing from those areas is allowed, it is strictly forbidden for the player to take the run-up, only making a "putting" shot to kick the ball is allowed.